Sleep Token: Take Me Back to Eden (2023–2024)

-2025–present: Even in Arcadia
+Even in Arcadia (2025–present)

 On 19 February 2025, the band released a TikTok video directing people to a website that teased new music.
 The website depicted the Shugborough inscription, which is associated with the painting Et in Arcadia ego ("Shepherds of Arcadia"), a hint to the title of the upcoming album.
-The website also allows users to choose a "house" (initially assigned via e-mail), and can choose between either House Veridian or The Feathered Host.
+The website also allowed users to choose a "house" (initially assigned via e-mail), and could choose between either House Veridian or The Feathered Host.
 On 27 February 2025, the band created two separate Instagram accounts for the respective houses to which sheet music was posted, hinting at another unreleased song.

-On 13 March 2025, Sleep Token released a single, "Emergence", and announced that their fourth album Even in Arcadia is to be released on 9 May 2025.
-Within a week, the single landed on the Billboard Hot 100 after gaining more than 9.9 million plays in the United States and marking the first time the band landed on the U.S.-based chart.
-The band also announced their first ever U.S. arena headlining tour, set to commence in September 2025.
-On 4 April 2025, the band released the album's second single, "Caramel", which landed on place 34 of the Billboard Hot 100 for 1 week after its release.
-In the lead-up to the release, Sleep Token collaborated with North Carolina meteorologist Chris Michaels, known for incorporating metal references into his forecasts, to tease the track through a series of cryptic weather segments.
+On 13 March 2025, Sleep Token released a single, "Emergence", and announced that their fourth album Even in Arcadia was to be released on 9 May 2025.
+Within a week, the single landed on the Billboard Hot 100 after gaining more than 9.9 million plays in the United States.
+The band also announced a U.S. arena headlining tour, which was set to commence in September 2025.

+On 4 April 2025, the band released the album's second single, "Caramel".
+In the lead-up to its release, Sleep Token collaborated with North Carolina meteorologist Chris Michaels, known for incorporating metal references into his forecasts, to tease the track through a series of cryptic weather segments.
+It landed at number 34 on the Billboard Hot 100 for one week after its release, and received acclaim from the New York Times, with writer Jon Caramanica placing it atop his "50 Best Songs of 2025" list.

 On 25 April 2025, the album's third single, "Damocles", was released.

-At the 68th Annual Grammy Awards, "Emergence" was nominated for "Best Metal Performance" while "Caramel" was nominated for "Best Rock Performance" at the 68th Annual Grammy Awards.
+In November 2025, they were nominated for two Grammy awards: "Emergence" for 'Best Metal Performance' and "Caramel" for 'Best Rock Song'.
+In December 2025, Even in Arcadia was awarded 'Album of the Year' by both the Revolver Awards and the Nocturnal Awards.
+"Caramel" won 'Radio Song of the Year' and Vessel won 'Masked Musician of the Year' at the Nocturnal Awards as well.

+On 5 December 2025, Sleep Token released an official colouring book through UK independent publisher Rock N’ Roll Colouring.

+The band continued to earn nominations and awards in 2026.
+Even in Arcadia won 'Rock Album of the Year' at the iHeartRadio Music Awards.
+Sleep Token was nominated for 'Rock Artist of the Year' at the iHeartRadio Music Awards and 'Group of the Year' at the Brit Awards.
+In April, the American Music Awards nominated Sleep Token for 'Best Rock/Alternative Artist', Even in Arcadia for 'Best Rock/Alternative Album', and their 2025 United States Even in Arcadia tour for 'Breakout Tour'.

+In August 2026, bassist III, and guitarist IV debuted signature instruments with Jackson and Charvel.